 - Prepare for other dogs and kids in your dog's personal space

-Here is a link to guidelines airlines in Canada must follow for service dogs.
+Here is a link to guidelines airlines in Canada must follow for service dogs at check gates.
 They have a descriptive section for how huch space each dog needs to be given by size of dog.

 Think about if or not you want to restrict food before flying if your dog has a queasy stomach at all.
 12-24 hours may be recommended depending on how long the flight is.
 Take some ginger with you if he has a queasy stomach or you hit some air pockets.